About choosing a Restaurant in Mallorca

 Coffee the Mallorcan way

-The Spanish are coffee lovers and offer a wide variety of ways to serve the brew, which is commonly consumed after lunch.
-Common preparations are 'café solo' served short, strong and black, 'café con leche' which is a normal coffee with milk, 'cortado' a short coffee with milk, and 'americano' which is a weaker black coffee.
-When asking for a 'carajillo' you will get the option to add alcohol to your 'café solo' (normally Amazonas, the local rum, or Coñac) and sometimes a bottle will be left on the table for you to help yourself.
+The Spanish are coffee lovers and offer a wide variety of ways to serve the brew, which is commonly consumed throughout the day and into the late evening.
+Common preparations are 'café solo' served short, strong and black, 'café con leche' a normal coffee with milk, 'cortado' a short coffee with milk, and 'americano' which is a weaker black coffee.
+When asking for a 'carajillo' you will get the option to add alcohol to your 'café solo' (normally Amazonas, the local rum, Coñac or Baileys) and sometimes a bottle will be left on the table for you to help yourself.
 Add to your order the words 'con hielo' and they will bring you a glass with ice cubes to make your own iced coffee.

 Mallorca has a relaxed vibe around the whole island so formal dress is rarely necessary.
 When dining at one of the more exclusive restaurants found in Palma, Deià and some of the prestigious ports located around the island, a 'smart casual' rule sometimes applies.